aahmed-se/pulsar-wiki/PIP-4:-Pulsar-End-to-End-Encryption.md

     * Key/Value pair of key name used to encrypt the session key and encrypted session key
 1. encryption_param
     * Depends upon the value of `encryption_keys`
-    * Additional inputs besides the key, required to decrypt and verify the message.
+    * Additional inputs besides the key, which is required to decrypt and verify the message.
 For example, with aes-256-gcm, this property would contain the IV to decrypt the message and the authentication tag to verify it.